AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 For drawing purposes we will make use of the javascript canvas rendering context interface, which allows us to draw all sorts of shapes.
 You can find an extensive documentation <a href='https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D'>here<a>.

-To do so we need to invoke the context, usually I do this in the setup function such as follows:
+To do so we need to invoke the context, usually I do this in the setup function, as such:
 <pre><code>function setup(){
     ctx = canvas.getContext('2d');
 }